 Since this was a quick turnaround project, I didn't go through the trouble of drafting the onesie base from scratch or make muslin drafts to check the fit.
-I went directly from patterning to finial product.
+I went directly from patterning to the final product.
 BIG MISTAKE.
 If you have time, always do a test fitting before you go into your final.
 My son was on vacation with his grandparents when I was working on the patterning.
 I just grabbed one of his onesies and took it apart.
 I had forgotten that onesies aren't form fitting at all so I had to take it in later when everything was already sewn.
 More of a pain to do.

-For form fitting suits* I suggest finding a body suit that fits you like a glove to deconstruct and draft the basic block from there.
-You also want to make sure that the body suit you're drafting from isn't stretchier than the fabric you're planning to use.
+For form-fitting suits* I suggest finding a body suit that fits you like a glove to deconstruct and draft the basic block from there.
+You also want to make sure that the bodysuit you're drafting from isn't stretchier than the fabric you're planning to use.
 If not, you'll have fitting issues.

 - SEAM RIPPER

-- BODY SUIT OR ONESIE
+- BODYSUIT OR ONESIE

 Step 4: PATTERN DRAFTING

 Trace the onesie you've taken apart to make the basic block template.
 Once you have the overall block down, you're going to draw in your design lines.
 Example, shown in the first image.
-From left to right, you have the sleeve, back bodice and then front bodice of the suit.
+From left to right, you have the sleeve, back bodice and the front bodice of the suit.
 You want to make sure you label all your pattern pieces because it'll get very confusing otherwise when you go to piecing it back together.
-I personally like to keep the original template as is, and trace the pattern pieces onto another sheet of paper so I can always reference the original template.
+I personally like to keep the original template as is and trace the pattern pieces onto another sheet of paper so I can always reference the original template.
 This is also where you would be combining your pattern pieces if your design requires it.
 For my design, I had to combine the side seams on all the patterns.
 Once you've traced all the pattern pieces, you're going to add seam allowance to it and cut it out.
-General rule is 1/2" all around and 1/4" on inclosed seams like necklines and cuffs.
+A general rule is 1/2" all around and 1/4" on inclosed seams like necklines and cuffs.
 Those guidelines can change based on your design or if you're from a different country.
 When you're done adding your seam allowance, cut the pieces out and make sure all your patterns are true.
 Truing up your patterns or walking them is the process of aligning pieces that will be sewn together to check if they will sew together correctly.
 It allows you to see if you have excess length on one pattern piece or not.
 If you do, then you're going to have to correct it, either by increasing the length on the opposing pattern piece or by finding the difference between the two.
 During this part, you also want to notch your pattern pieces.
 Notching is the act of putting visual registration marks on your pattern piece, so when you go to sewing it, you have indicators to align the seams.
-When you're done, it should looks something like the picture with all the pattern pieces laid out on the floor.
+When you're done, it should look something like the picture with all the pattern pieces laid out on the floor.

 If you're new to sewing or if you're using very expensive materials, I suggest doing a test run in muslin or a cheap knit (only use a knit if you're final design requires a stretchy material.
 If not, use muslin.)